-UK authorizes Pfizer vaccine for emergency use
+UK authorizes Pfizer coronavirus vaccine for emergency use

 “We are focusing on moving with the same level of urgency to safely supply a high-quality vaccine around the world,” Bourla said in a statement.

-While the U.K. has ordered enough Pfizer vaccine for 20 million people, it’s not clear how many will arrive by year’s end and adding to the distribution challenges is that it must be stored at ultra-cold temperatures.
+While the U.K. has ordered enough Pfizer vaccine for 20 million people, it’s not clear how many will arrive by year’s end.
+Adding to the distribution challenges, the Pfizer vaccine must be stored at ultra-cold temperatures.
 Two doses three weeks apart are required for protection.

-First in line, the U.K. government says, are frontline health care workers and nursing home residents, followed by older adults.
+The U.K. government says frontline health care workers and nursing home residents will be first in line to get vaccinated, followed by older adults.

-British regulators also are considering another shot made by AstraZeneca and Oxford University.
-But Prime Minister Boris Johnson has warned “we must first navigate a hard winter” of restrictions to try to curb the virus until there’s enough vaccine to go around.
+But Prime Minister Boris Johnson has warned “we must first navigate a hard winter” of restrictions to try to curb the virus until there’s enough vaccine to go around for the U.K.’s

 Every country has different rules for determining when an experimental vaccine is safe and effective enough to use.
 Intense political pressure to be the first to roll out a rigorously scientifically tested shot colored the race in the U.S. and Britain, even as researchers pledged to cut no corners.
 In contrast, China and Russia have offered different vaccinations to their citizens ahead of late-stage testing.